King Tutankhamun Tomb

+Evidence shows that Ankhesenamun later married general Ay, before disappearing from history.
 Tutankhamun was buried in his tomb in the Valley of the Kings.
 The body was preserved in the traditional fashion

 of mummification, There are no known records of Tutankhamun after his death untill the discovery of the tomb.

 Much of what is known about king Tutankhamun, better known today as King Tut, thanks to the discovery of his tomb in 1922 by British young man called Howard Carter had begun excavating in Egypt in 1891, and after World War I he began an intensive search for Tutankhamun’s tomb in the Valley of the Kings.
 On November 26, 1922, Carter and fellow archaeologist George Herbert, the Earl of Carnarvon, entered the interior chambers of the tomb.
 To their amazement, they found much of its contents and structure almost intact.
-Inside one of the chambers
+Inside one of the chambers.

 Walls were painted on the walls that told the story of Tutankhamun’s funeral and his journey to the underworld.

 The most fascinating item found was the stone sarcophagus containing three coffins, one inside the other, with a final coffin made of pure solid gold.
-When the lid of the third coffin was raised, King Tutankhamun’s royal mummy was revealed, preserved for more than 3,000 years
+When the lid of the third coffin was raised, King Tutankhamun’s royal mummy was revealed, preserved for more than 3,000 years.

-1- Curse of King Tutankhamun.
+Curse of King Tutankhamen?!

-When Carter first entered King Tutankhamun Tomb in November 1922 and his financial sponsor a wealthy English Lord Carnarvon with a passion for Egyptology—was at his side 4 months later, lord Carnarvon died of apparent blood poisoning from an infected mosquito bite in the Valley of the Kings newspapers speculated that the Englishman had fallen victim to a “mummy’s curse” supposedly outlined on a clay tablet outside of the tomb written on it.
+When Carter first entered King Tutankhamen Tomb in November 1922 and his financial sponsor a wealthy English Lord Carnarvon with a passion for Egyptology—was at his side 4 months later, lord Carnarvon died of apparent blood poisoning from an infected mosquito bite in the Valley of the Kings newspapers speculated that the Englishman had fallen victim to a “mummy’s curse” supposedly outlined on a clay tablet outside of the tomb written on it.